-The college is committed to responding to incidents of sexual misconduct in order to eliminate any hostile environment, as well as to prevent recurrence of sexual misconduct and address its effects.
-Individuals with questions about the campus Anti-Discrimination Policy and/or the Student Sexual Misconduct Policy can also contact the campus Title IX coordinator Gail Murphy-Geiss (Office: Palmer 131A.
-Phone: (719) 389-6868.
-E-mail:gmurphygeiss@coloradocollege.edu).
+Individuals with questions about the Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy and Procedures may contact the CC Title IX coordinator Gail Murphy-Geiss.
+Her contact information is as follows: Office: Palmer 131A.
+Phone: (719) 389-6868 (or extension 6868).
+Email: gmurphygeiss@coloradocollege.edu.